Huffon/factsumm/README.md

 ### OpenIE-based Module

-Stanford OpenIE

-should consider it is based on open scheme
+Stanford OpenIE can extract relationships from raw strings.
+But it's important to note that it's based on the open scheme, not the closed scheme (like `Triple-based Module`).

+For example, from `"Obama was born in Hawaii"`, OpenIE extracts (Obama, born in Hawaii).
+However, from `"Hawaii is the birthplace of Obama"`, it extracts (Hawaii, is the birthplace of, Obama).
+In common sense, the triples extracted from the two sentences should be identical, but OpenIE can't recognize that they are the same since it is based on an open scheme.

+So the score for this module may be unstable

 <br>

 ### ROUGE-based Module

-Simple but effective word-level overlap score
+Simple but effective word-level overlap ROUGE score

 <br>